Leveling up TDD with -e

 This became quickly impractical.
 What if I have a plethora of model and feature tests across multiple files?
 What if I only want one test per file across 10 files?

-So even if I just ran against the files with the changed tests, I could potentially be running n console commands (n= new spec count) and actually be executing n*5 or n*10 tests!
-Of course, if your full suite takes 30+ minutes, this is a definite issue.
+So even if I just ran against the files with the changed tests, I could potentially be running n

 Inefficiencies in the development process afford you time and pain to reflect on your bottlenecks.

-Thankfully, we can turn this from a O(n*5) problem to an O(1) problem with relative ease thanks to a simple trick I recently picked up from Avdi Grimm’s Ruby Tapas (unfortunately I couldn’t track down the exact link at time of writing).
+problem with relative ease thanks to a simple trick I recently picked up from Avdi Grimm’s Ruby Tapas (unfortunately I couldn’t track down the exact link at time of writing).

-It’s all in the -e.
+It’s all in the -e

--e allows you to match part of a test’s name and run only those tests.
+allows you to match part of a test’s name and run only those tests.
 So I took this to the next level.

 Workflow